daisy20170101/SeisSol_Cookbook/tpv5.rst

 along-strike and 7500m depth.

 The mesh is generated in GMSH.
-All the files that are needed for the simulation are provided in .
+All the files that are needed for the simulation are provided.
 The tpv5.geo file contains the geometry for the fault in a cubit region.

 | Then the .geo file can be meshed by using: